abdallahi-elalem/MOF-Materials-Lab/content/authors/abelcherouat/_index.md

     year: 2023
 ---

-Abel CHEROUAT received the engineer degree diploma in Mechanical Engineering in 1989.
-He also received the Master degree and the Ph.D. in Mechanics of Materials Science and Mechanical Engineering from the University of Franche-Comté, France, in 1999 and 1995 respectively.
-From 1995 and 1997, he was postdoctoral researcher at Arts & Métiers Paris, France to develop software for composite manufacturing and numerical simulation.
-He has obtained the Habilitation to Supervise Research from the University of Technology of Compiegne France in 2002.
-Since 2003, he is full Professor at the University of Technology of Troyes (UTT).
-He is the principal investigator of many research projects and industrial partnerships at Unit Research Automatic Mesh Generation & Advanced Methods GAMMA3 of UTT.
-He has supervised 34 PhD thesis.
-He also is the author and co-author of more than a 3 books and more than 200 papers published in international journals and conferences.
+Dr. Mohamed Mohideen earned his PhD in Inorganic Chemistry from the University of St. Andrews, UK in 2011.
+He then held a postdoctoral researcher position at the King Abdullah University of Science & Technology, KSA.
+In 2014 he joined the Institute of Chemistry, Ceylon as a Senior Lecturer in Inorganic Chemistry.
+He held a Researcher position in the Department of Physical and Macromolecular Chemistry at the Charles University in Prague prior to joining Khalifa University as a Senior Lecturer in 2020.
+His research interests mainly aim to design and synthesize functional solid-state materials with a special focus on Metal Organic Frameworks and MXenes.